 - Entry level model makes do with less powerful 70 BHP engine

 Prices start from £11,300 for the entry-level ‘Studio’ model, there’s then a £1,000 increase in the ‘Zetec’ trim and further grand for the ‘Active’ model.

 You’ll probably want the latter as it gives the KA far more substance, adding off-road style plastic cladding to the sides, roof rails and unique front and rear bumpers.
-You’ll have to be quick though as Ford are removing it from the line-up in September 2019.
+You’ll have to be quick though as Ford are rumoured to be removing it from the line-up.

 Engine wise there’s a punchy 1.2-litre high revving petrol, or a 1.5-litre diesel with 94 BHP.
 Both are only available with a 5-speed manual gearbox.
 If you like performance, the grunt of the diesel will suit you best, though both will be incredibly efficient around town.